 Non compliance with the accessibility regulations

 A large proportion of our documents have diagrams.
-These images don’t have a text alternative, so the information in them isn’t available to people using a screen reader.
+These images may not have a text alternative due to their complex nature, so the information in them isn’t always available to people using a screen reader.
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (non-text content).

-We plan to add text alternatives for all diagrams published after 23/09/2018 by September 2020.
+Wherever possible, we’ve added text alternatives for all diagrams published after 23/09/2018 as of September 2020.
 When we publish new documents we’ll make sure our use of diagrams meets accessibility standards.
+Some exceptions may be with very old blue prints or schematic diagrams.

 Disproportionate burden and Content that’s not within the scope of the accessibility regulations